farrukhnajmi/w4p-website/content/palestine-film-series.md

 # Upcoming Films

-* [Gaza: Doctors Under Attack](https://www.imdb.com/title/tt37504739/), date and location TBD
+* September 4, 2025 [Gaza: Doctors Under Attack](https://zeteo.com/p/watch-now-gaza-doctors-under-attack), Truro Public Library. **NOTE: This is in Truro and not in Wellfleet**

 * [The Encampments (2025)](https://www.watermelonpictures.com/films/the-encampments), date and location TBD
+*  [THE VOICE OF HIND RAJAB](https://www.imdb.com/title/tt36943034/) by Kaouther Ben Hania, date and location TBD

 # Past Films